A Beginner's Guide to Live Resin Cannabis Concentrates

 Live Resin concentrates the cannabis' THC and CBD into a product for dabbing.
 Because the processing eliminates most of the plant's material, the results are stronger, cleaner, and purer.

-Dabbing – You must store Live Resin in air-tight containers in a cool, preferably refrigerated, place.
+Dabbing—You must store Live Resin in airtight containers in a cool, preferably refrigerated, place.
 To dab, you must apply a small scoop of Live Resin to a dabbing nail.
 You cannot handle the Live Resin by hand, or the body heat will melt it.
 A small spoon-like dabber tool applies the shatter to the heated nail.
-Heated to 500°F, this produces a smoke you inhale through the dabbing rig.
+Heated to 500°F, this produces smoke you inhale through the dabbing rig.

-Rigs can run you well into the hundreds of dollars.
-You can find them for less than $75, but you should consider the quality and elegance of a $250 model like Pulsar’s RoK with its handsome design, ceramic and glass construction, and three temp settings.
-The 6.75” model is sturdy, portable, and ready to use in 30 seconds.
+Rigs can cost hundreds of dollars.
+You can find them for less than $75, but you should consider the quality and elegance of a $250 model like Pulsar's RoK, with its handsome design, ceramic and glass construction, and three temperature settings.
+The 6.75" model is sturdy, portable, and ready to use in 30 seconds.

 To wrap it up

-The broad category of “concentrates” includes budder, kief, oil, hashish, and other forms.
+The broad category of "concentrates" includes budder, kief, oil, hashish, and other forms.
 However, Live Resin results from a purification process.
-Using cryogenic freezing approaches risks dangers in using complicated equipment and liquid nitrogen.
-Nonetheless, it will produce highly potent cannabis brittle with minimal plant material or solvent traces.
+Cryogenic freezing approaches risk dangers in using complicated equipment and liquid nitrogen.
+Nonetheless, they will produce highly potent cannabis brittle with minimal plant material or solvent traces.
 However, you should not try to make Live Resin at home.
-Most people do not have the tools of talent to do it correctly.
+Most people do not have the tools or talent to do it correctly.